JuSeongYong/2D_Digital_Compositing/Week03/README.md

 + 사전적 정의
 <pre>
 <code>
+- // code
-- Digital compositing is the process of digitally assembling multiple images to make a final image, typically for print, motion pictures or screen display.
+Link: [Naver][https://terms.naver.com/entry.nhn?docId=1649302&cid=50372&categoryId=50372]Digital compositing is the process of digitally assembling multiple images to make a final image, typically for print, motion pictures or screen display.
   It is the digital analogue of optical film compositing.